-12.7 Additional Bedroom for Provision of Overnight Care
+13.7 Additional Bedroom for Provision of Overnight Care

 A single person can be considered for a 3 apt property on the basis that they require overnight care.
-Confirmation of such an arrangement will be required from an official source i.e. Hospital Consultant, Social Worker, General Practitioner or Occupational Therapist.
+Confirmation of such an arrangement will be required from an official source i.e. Hospital Consultant, Social Worker, or Occupational Therapist.

-12.8 Unborn Children
+13.8 Unborn Children

 An unborn child will be included as part of the household for the purpose of calculating the size of house needed, as soon as proof of pregnancy (usually a certificate of confinement) is submitted to Rosehill by the applicant.
+Once a child has been born copy of birth certificate should be provided.

-12.8 Accommodation In Serious Disrepair
+13.8 Accommodation In Serious Disrepair

-The Housing (Scotland) Act 2014 requires landlords to give reasonable preference to applicants who are living in 'unsatisfactory housing conditions' where a person is living in a property which is deemed below tolerable standard (based on the existing statutory definition in s86 of the 1987 Act)
+The Housing (Scotland) Act 2014 requires landlords to give reasonable preference to applicants who are living in 'unsatisfactory housing conditions' where a person is living in a property which is deemed below tolerable standard (based on the existing statutory definition in s86 of the

-30 points will be awarded to applicants living in accommodation which is deemed to be in serious disrepair, and where it can be demonstrated that the applicants' use of the property is restricted by the nature of this disrepair.
-For example where there is evidence that at least one room cannot or should not be occupied as a result.
-If the landlord intends to carry out remedial works within a reasonable time-scale then points would not be awarded.
+30 points will be awarded to applicants living in accommodation, which is deemed to be in serious disrepair, and where it can be demonstrated that the applicants' use of the property is restricted by the nature of this disrepair.
+For example, where there is evidence that at least one room cannot or should not be occupied as a result.
+If the landlord intends to carry out remedial works within a reasonable timescale, then points would not be awarded.